gildub/sos/README.md

 sos
 ===
-Service for OpenStack, a services and logs facilitator for Red Hat Enterprise"
+Service for OpenStack, a services and logs facilitator for Red Hat OSes"

 Requirements